Activities for Teachers of Young Children

 Older preschool and kindergarten learn about estimation and have fun making a snowman that they can take home during this winter activity from Shannah S.

-Rice, white adult socks, colored children's socks, hot glue gun,
+socks, colored children's socks, hot glue gun, hot

 Have each child count how many cups of rice it took to make their snowman.
 After making each part of the body, with the rubberbands, hot glue around the rubber band and squish it down.
 Fold the remainder of the white sock down to create the rim of the hat.
 Take a children's colored sock, cutting the toe out and cut strips up to where the cuff of the sock begins.
 Place over the top of the white sock to make a colored hat.
 Rubberband the colored hat where the strips end and the cuff of the sock begins ~ to create fringe like strips hanging off of the hat.